205th Rifle Division (Soviet Union): East Pomeranian Offensive

 Following a 40-minute artillery preparation 19th Army launched its assault in the direction of Köslin and broke through the defense along the entire sector, overcoming stubborn resistance and counterattacks by German armor.
-The leading corps advanced 10-12km through the day and widened the gap to 20km.
-On February 25 the Army continued to develop the offensive, assisted by the left flank units of 70th Army and the 3rd Guards Cavalry Corps, gaining another 10-12km and widening the breakthrough gap to 30km, into which the 3rd Guards Tank Corps was introduced.
-Meanwhile the center and right-wing armies of the Front were having no success against established German defenses.
-The following day, assisted by the tanks and cavalry, 19th Army captured Schlochau, Stegers and Hammerstein after a further advance of up to 22km, with the armor operating as much as 30km forward of the rifle divisions.
+The leading corps advanced 10–12 km through the day and widened the gap to 20 km.
+On February 25 the Army continued to develop the offensive, assisted by the left flank units of 70th Army and the 3rd Guards Cavalry Corps, gaining another 10–12 km and widening the breakthrough gap to 30 km, into which the 3rd Guards Tank Corps was introduced.
+Meanwhile, the center and right-wing armies of the Front were having no success against established German defenses.
+The following day, assisted by the tanks and cavalry, 19th Army captured Schlochau, Stegers and Hammerstein after a further advance of up to 22 km, with the armor operating as much as 30 km forward of the rifle divisions.
 On April 5 the 205th would be awarded the Order of Suvorov, 2nd Degree, for its role in the capture of these towns and others.
 The XVIII Mountain Corps and VII Panzer Corps were forced to fall back to the north, putting up minimal resistance.
 At this point the 19th Army's commander, Lt.
 Gen. G. K. Kozlov, began to lose control of his battle as communications became disrupted, marching units fell behind and the artillery lagged due to poor road conditions.